dfinity/portal/docs/developer-docs/setup/cycles/cycles-ledger.md

 Replace `AMOUNT` with the number of cycles, such as `34000000`, and `PRINCIPAL_ID` with the principal ID you'd like to transfer the cycles to, such as `tsqwz-udeik-5migd-ehrev-pvoqv-szx2g-akh5s-fkyqc-zy6q7-snav6-uqe`.
 Optionally, a subaccount can be provided, in which case the recipient will receive the funds in the provided subaccount.

+Using suffixes such as `500k` or `5TC` is supported.
+[View the full list of suffix options](https://github.com/dfinity/sdk/blob/master/CHANGELOG.md#feat-accept-more-ways-to-specify-cycle-and-e8s-amounts).

 ### Topping up a canister

 To transfer cycles into a canister to top it up, use the command: